nuxt-community/speedcurve-module/docs/content/en/setup.md

 See [options](/options) section for all available options.

 ## Runtime Configs
 Runtime configs are also supported.
-Just create a `lux` section in your `nuxt.config.js` file:
+Just create a `lux` section in your `nuxt.config.js`:

 ```js[nuxt.config.js]
 export default {